 A Little Bit about Hair & Hair Growth

-Hair is the fastest growing natural tissue in the human body: the average rate of growth is 1cm per month.
+The hair growth cycle: Hair is the fastest growing natural tissue in the human body: the average rate of hair growth in one month is 0.5 inches.
 Optimal growth occurs from age 15-30 and reduces from age 40-50.

 The cycles of growth of each follicle consist of creation followed by self-destruction.